24 - 28 April 2023

 ✔ An innovative forum for railway professionals and students to broaden their industry expertise including field visits and informal activities

-✔ The Antwerp Rail School will be offered in a hybrid format: participants can attend on campus, or via livestream.
-If the national corona measures do not allow attention on campus, we will shift to a fully digital version.
+✔ The Antwerp Rail School will be offered in a Physical format: participants can attend on campus.

 Why should you participate?

 ✔ Academic theory combined with operational and strategic decision making